 Netball is New Zealand’s leading women’s sport.
 This fast, skilful team game is played at both a social and competitive level by females of all ages, and has become increasingly popular with boys and men.
 New Zealand’s national women’s netball team, the Silver Ferns, are repeat world champions and Commonwealth Games gold medallists.

 How the game is played

-Each athlete plays in a distinctly named position and wears a bib with the letters of that position:
+Each athlete plays in a distinctly named position and wears a bib with the initial letters of that position: